-WIND: Hurricane and tropical storm conditions will continue across portions of the northwestern Bahamas through tonight.
-Tropical storm conditions will continue along portions of the east coast of Florida, Georgia, and South Carolina in the warning areas into Thursday.
+WIND: Tropical storm conditions are occurring across the northwestern Bahamas, and hurricane conditions are expected to spread westward in areas in hurricane warning area through this evening.
+Tropical storm conditions are also occurring along portions of the east coast of Florida and will spread northward within the warning area through Georgia and South Carolina today and tonight.
 Hurricane conditions are expected within the hurricane warning area in Florida tonight or Thursday morning.
 Hurricane conditions are possible within the hurricane watch area tonight.
 Tropical storm conditions are expected within the warning area along the west coast of Florida by this evening or tonight.